First up, what are exchange-traded funds?

 The same goes for the reverse situation – say you previously avoided a particular company because you didn’t like how it held 90 percent of its profits in low-tax countries.
 If they later clean up their act, you may decide you want to invest in that company.
 For us, that’s no problem.
 You hold the power to make these decisions, and we’re here to make the implementation painless.

 Direct investment vs indirect investment

 When you invest through Yova, you become a shareholder in each company you invest in.
 You are making a direct investment.
 You hold the shares in an account in your name.
 You receive dividends.
-You can choose to vote at the company’s annual general meeting – you have a voice in how the company conducts its business and you can influence its strategy and activities.

 The financial world has moved away from this model of direct investment.
 Yova wants to bring it back.
 We want to promote shareholder engagement, and help our customers feel empowered as investors and as citizens in the world.

 As we mentioned, when you own an ETF, you own shares in a financial product, but not shares in the underlying companies.
 These extra layers can also expose you to counterparty risk (more about this in the next section).

 Why technology is changing the game